time::date

 - .hour*, .minute, .second, .nanosecond

-If not enough information was provided, insufficient is returned.
-If invalid information was provided, invalid is returned.
+If an insufficient combination was provided, insufficient is returned.
+If invalid values were provided, invalid is returned.
 Any zflags assigned to the .zoff field affect the final result.

 fn reckon

-Reckons from a given date to a new one, via a given set of periods.
+Reckons from a given date to a new one, via a given set of spans.
 This is a chronological arithmetic operation.
-Each period is reckoned independently in succession, applying (adding) their units from most to least significant.
+Each span is reckoned independently in succession, applying (adding) their units from most to least significant.

 The rflag parameter handles field overflows and other behaviours.
 The zflag parameter affects the final result.
 Example: